 Thoracic cancer conditions require a multipronged approach.
 Our multidisciplinary team of thoracic surgeons, medical oncologists, pulmonologists, radiologists, radiation oncologists and other specialists meet weekly at tumor boards, where we work in tandem to discuss each patient’s case.
 Our team of thoracic surgeons partner with medical oncologists in the Kellogg Cancer Center to develop coordinated treatment plans that provide each cancer patient the very best personalized care.

-Our team of surgical specialists has nearly 30 years of combined experience in thoracic surgery.
-Our dedicated general thoracic surgeons care for patients with lung, esophagus, chest wall and mediastinum diseases.
+Our team of surgical specialists focus exclusively on non-cardiac thoracic surgery and have extensive experience in treating patients with lung, esophagus, chest wall, and mediastinal diseases.
 Our focus on thoracic surgery ensures that our patients receive leading-edge surgical approaches from knowledgeable experts in the field.

 Our board-certified thoracic surgeons have more than a decade of experience performing innovative minimally invasive techniques.
 The depth and breadth of our surgical expertise allows us to provide a range of surgical options to optimize outcomes for each and every patient.